Expert Buyer’s Guide • AI Receptionist UK

 Subject: RFP: AI Receptionist for [Sector], UK

-Body: Please answer the attached RFP covering call handling, live transfer, booking/CRM, security/GDPR, SLAs, pricing tiers, onboarding, and sector references.
-We will run live test calls during the demo.
+Body: Please answer the attached RFP covering call handling, live transfer, booking and CRM integration, security and GDPR, SLAs, pricing tiers, onboarding process and sector references.
+We will run live test calls during the demo, so please be prepared for inbound calls on our own scripts at agreed times.

 Common pitfalls — and how to avoid them